LB°24 — Participants

-PhosFATE is a collaborative project by Mohamed Sleiman Labat (1986, Sahrawi Refugee Camp/ Tindouf, Algeria) and Pekka Niskanen (1961, Mikkelin mlk, Finland).
+PhosFATE is a collaboration between Mohamed Sleiman Labat (1986, Sahrawi Refugee Camp/ Tindouf, Algeria) and Pekka Niskanen (1961, Mikkelin mlk, Finland).

 PhosFATE, 2023 – ongoing